Matchday Safety

 For all the relevant information and steps on how to report an incident or concern on a matchday, please click here.

-If you’re outside the stadium or on your way to/from a game, the club would advise that you report any form of anti-social behaviour, discrimination, or abuse to Kick It Out through their online reporting form or via their reporting app - this is available on both iOS and Android, or alternatively email Kick It Out at [email protected].
+If you are outside the stadium or travelling to or from a match, the club advises reporting any form of anti-social behaviour, discrimination, or abuse to Kick It Out via their online reporting form or reporting app, available on both iOS and Android.
+Alternatively, you can email Kick It Out at [email protected].

 Safe Standing Information

-Derby County Football Club provide licensed standing areas for domestic fixtures.
+Derby County Football Club provides licensed standing areas for domestic fixtures.

-All supporters wishing to attend domestic fixtures in licensed standing areas are required to comply with this Code of Conduct at all times, and we ask that you read the information below.
+All supporters attending matches in these areas are required to comply with this Code of Conduct at all times.
+We ask that you read the information below carefully.

-This Code of Conduct does not replace any other ground rules but shall include (but not be limited to) the club’s Ticketing Terms and Conditions.
+This Code of Conduct does not replace any other ground regulations and should be read in conjunction with the club’s Ticketing Terms and Conditions.

-Any non-compliance with this Code of Conduct may result in sanctions being applied, including but not limited to non-admittance or ejection from the stadium and/or the club losing the right to maintain licensed standing areas.
+Any failure to comply with this Code of Conduct may result in sanctions, including but not limited to non-admittance or ejection from the stadium, and/or the club losing the right to operate licensed standing areas.

-• Always have your ticket available for any necessary secondary ticket checks.
+• Always ensure your ticket is available for any necessary secondary ticket checks.

-• Continue to follow the instructions of stewards and other staff, who are there to ensure you remain safe and that everyone has an enjoyable matchday experience.
+• Follow the instructions of stewards and staff at all times, as they are there to ensure your safety and an enjoyable matchday experience.

-• Behave appropriately in the stand and please be respectful to others - anti-social behaviour or any form of direct or indirect discrimination, victimisation or harassment will not be tolerated.
+• Behave appropriately within the stand and remain respectful to others.
+Anti-social behaviour or any form of direct or indirect discrimination, victimisation, or harassment will not be tolerated.

-• Do not stand or climb on the independent barriers or seat - the licensed standing infrastructure is there to keep you and other supporters safe.
+• Do not stand or climb on barriers or seats.
+The licensed standing infrastructure is in place to ensure the safety of all supporters.

-• Do not stand in the gangways or on the steps to watch the match – these are for accessing and leaving your seat only.
+• Do not stand in gangways or on steps to watch the match, as these areas must remain clear for access and egress at all times.